-House panel approves impeachment charges against Trump
+House panel approves charges, Trump at brink of impeachment

 Republican President Richard Nixon resigned in 1974 before he was impeached over his involvement in the Watergate scandal.

 Trump is running for re-election in 2020, a contest expected to be a bitter, partisan battle with a Democratic nominee who will be chosen next year.
-Biden, a former vice president, is among the leading Democratic contenders.

 The impeachment inquiry was launched in September after a whistleblower complaint about the July 25 call between Trump and Ukraine’s Zelenskiy.

-Reporting by Susan Cornwell and David Morgan; Additional reporting by Mohammad Zargham and Susan Heavey; Editing by Alistair Bell and Jonathan Oatis
+Reporting by Susan Cornwell and David Morgan; Additional reporting by Mohammad Zargham, Lisa Lambert and Susan Heavey; Writing by Alistair Bell; Editing by Jonathan Oatis